manifold-systems/manifold/manifold-deps-parent/manifold-delegation/README.md

 # Diamonds

 When super interfaces overlap, a "diamond" relationship results.
-This is known as _the diamond problem_.
+This is known as _the Diamond problem_.
 ```text
          Person
            ▲▲